List of Doctors characters introduced in 2007–2008: Vera Corrigan

-Vera Corrigan (also Wallis), portrayed by Doña Croll, first appeared on 10 May 2007 and made her last appearance on 14 June 2007.
-Croll reprised her role in 2010, making one appearance in January, and another in August.
-Vera and Tony Corrigan (Ian Blower) are the parents of Michelle Corrigan (Donnaleigh Bailey), who becomes a nurse at The Mill in 2006.
-Tony dies on their 30th wedding anniversary in 2007, so Vera left Letherbridge a few later.
-When she returned in January 2010, she began suffering from pains.
-Michelle thinks it is cancer but does not want to believe it, especially after Vera's mother, Diane, died of cancer.
+Vera Corrigan, portrayed by Doña Croll, first appeared on 10 May 2007.
+After a month, she left the series, but Croll reprised her role in 2010, making one appearance in January and another in August.
+Vera and Tony (Ian Blower) are the parents of Michelle Corrigan (Donnaleigh Bailey), a nurse at the Mill Health Centre.
+Tony dies on their 30th wedding anniversary, so Vera leaves Letherbridge a few later.
+When she returns years later, she begins suffering from pains.
+Michelle thinks it is cancer but does not want to believe it, especially since Vera's mother, Diane, died of cancer.
 Michelle asks colleagues Heston Carter (Owen Brenman) and Lily Hassan (Seeta Indrani) for their medical opinion, to which they both say it could be cancer.
-Vera was set to have results from St. Phil's hospital that day and Michelle went with her, where it was discovered it was not cancer, but just general pains.
+Vera gets tested at St. Phil's hospital and Michelle accompanies her, where they learn that she does not have cancer.

 Daniel Granger

 Dr. Daniel Granger, portrayed by Matthew Chambers, was introduced as a general practitioner at the Mill on 9 July 2007.
 His storylines in the programme have included his on-off relationship with Zara Carmichael (Elisabeth Dermot Walsh), becoming a father, briefly going to prison and becoming a partner at the Mill.
 For his portrayal of Daniel, Chambers has been nominated for a variety of awards, including Best Daytime Star at the Inside Soap Awards, and Best Actor at The British Soap Awards.